Treatment of Neck & Cervical Spine Pain Using LLLT/PBMT

 Neck Pain & Cervical Spine Pain – Treatment Overview

-Why Choose Low Level Laser Therapy (LLLT)?
+Why Consider Low Level Laser Therapy (LLLT)?

 Why We Use LLLT

 Many patients come to us after trying conventional treatments that only provide short-term or limited relief.
+LLLT works differently by targeting biological processes associated with inflammation, tissue stress and nerve irritation while avoiding drugs, injections, or invasive procedures.

 Why ice, anti-inflammatories, cortisone, and PRP may not support long-term recovery.
 Read more here.